Benwagrez/aws-account-template/README.md

 - [x] Configure Terraform cloud to be used with this deployment, include documentation for creating IAM OIDC provider for Terraform and proper role || Configured as stated in the following: https://developer.hashicorp.com/terraform/cloud-docs/workspaces/dynamic-provider-credentials/aws-configuration#create-an-oidc-identity-provider
 - [x] Create the repository secrets, variables and environments as documented in the [Terraform Reusable Workflow Prerequisites](https://github.com/aws-samples/aws-terraform-reusable-workflow#prerequisites).
 - [x] Update the [Deploy workflow](./.github/workflows/deploy.yml) with your environment, regions, and workflow triggers.
-- [ ] Populate staging scripts folder with an AWS CLI based script that dynamically deploys an S3 DynamoDB remote state based on configured AWS profile
+- [X] Populate staging scripts folder with an AWS CLI based script that dynamically deploys an S3 DynamoDB remote state based on configured AWS profile
+- [ ] Add a module for organizations
+- [ ] Validate config against trusted advisor recommendations
 - [ ] Recreate organizations cloudformation script in Terraform
 - [ ] Create folder to hold policy configurations; create an AWS Config conformance pack
 - [ ] Scope the Terraform SPNs access through IAM policy using access analyzer post deployments